lukeslater0961/shoot-em-ducks/README.md

    git clone https://github.com/lukeslater0961/shoot-em-ducks.git
    ```
 2. Open the project in Unity (version 6.0.0 or later).
-3. Run the game within the Unity Editor or build it for Windows, Mac, or Linux.
+3. Run the game within the Unity Editor or build it.

 ## Development Roadmap